Hong Kong: Several arrested in protests against mainland shoppers | DW | 28.12.2019

 A heavy riot police presence was reported around the mall and on connecting footbridges, which were partially obstructed by police.

-Similar protests and clashes also took place in a mall in Kowloon Bay district, where a number of people were arrested later in the evening.
+Similar protests and clashes also took place in a mall in Kowloon Bay district, where several people were arrested later in the evening.

 Shopping malls targeted